sPyOpenSource/jcore/mkbootimg/README.md

 the file's size, then the file's size will be the partition's size.
 If both given, and `size` is larger, then the difference is filled up with zeros.
 Partition sizes will always be multiple of `align` Kilobytes.
 Using 1024 as alignment gives you 1 Megabyte aligned partitions.
 For the first entry, only `size` is valid, `file` isn't.
-Alternatively to `file`, you might also able to use `directory` to generate the partition image from the contents of a directory.
+Alternatively to `file`, you might also be able to use `directory` to generate the partition image from the contents of a directory.
 This option is only available if the file system driver is implemented for `type`.
-Because there might be no one-to-one relation between file system types and partition types, you can use `typeguid` to explicily set the latter.
+Because there might be no one-to-one relation between partition types and file system types, you can use `driver` to explicily set the latter.
 This is only relevant when the `directory` directive is used.
 For example:
 ```
-    { "type": "FS/Z", "typeguid": "5A2F534F-8664-5346-2F5A-000075737200", "size": 32, "name": "MyOS usr", "directory": "myusr" },
+    { "type": "5A2F534F-8664-5346-2F5A-000075737200", "driver": "FS/Z",  "size": 32, "name": "usr",  "directory": "myusr" },
+    { "type": "Linux home",                           "driver": "minix", "size": 32, "name": "home", "directory": "myhome" },
+    { "type": "Microsoft basic data",                 "driver": "fat",   "size": 32, "name": "data", "directory": "mydata" },
 ```

 Finally, `name` is just an UTF-8 string, name of the partition.
 Maximum length is 35 characters.
 Not valid for the first entry.